-Senior Secured Revolving Credit Facility
+Credit Facility

-The Credit Facility is with a consortium of bank lenders.
-Borrowings under the Credit Facility are subject to borrowing base limitations based on the collateral value of our assets and are subject to regular semi-annual redeterminations.
-As of December 31, 2020, the borrowing base was \$2.85 billion and lender commitments were \$2.64 billion.
-The next redetermination of the borrowing base is scheduled to occur by the end of April 2021.
-The Credit Facility is scheduled to mature on October 26, 2022.
+We have a senior secured revolving credit facility with a consortium of bank lenders.
+On October 26, 2021, we entered into an amended and restated senior secured revolving credit facility, the New Credit Facility.
+Borrowings under the New Credit Facility are subject to borrowing base limitations based on the collateral value of our assets and are subject to regular semi-annual redeterminations.
+As of December 31, 2021, the borrowing base was \$3.5 billion and lender commitments were \$1.5 billion.
+The next redetermination of the borrowing base is scheduled to occur in April 2022.
+The maturity date of the New Credit Facility is the earlier of (i) October 26, 2026 and (ii) the date that is 180 days prior to the earliest stated redemption date of any series of Antero's then outstanding senior notes.

-As of December 31, 2020, we had \$1.0 billion of borrowings with a weighted average interest rate of 3.26% and \$730 million of letters of credit outstanding under the Credit Facility.
-As of December 31, 2019, we had \$552 million of borrowings, with a weighted average interest rate of 3.28%, and \$623 million of letters of credit outstanding under the Credit Facility.
-The Credit Facility provides for borrowing under either an Adjusted LIBO Rate or an Alternate Base Rate (each as defined in the Credit Facility).
+As of December 31, 2021, we had no borrowings and \$531 million of letters of credit outstanding under the New Credit Facility.

+The New Credit Facility provides for borrowing at either an Adjusted Term Secured Overnight Financing Rate ("SOFR"), an Adjusted Daily Simple SOFR or an Alternate Base Rate (each as defined in the New Credit Facility).

-The Credit Facility contains restrictive covenants that may limit our ability to, among other things:
+The New Credit Facility contains restrictive covenants that may limit our ability to, among other things: